KTH-EXPECA/EdgeDroidClient/README.md

 public static final String SERVER = "123.456.789.123";  // Cloudlet
 ...
 ```

+3. Build the project using Gradle.
+It should work out of the box.

-5. Compile and install on the Android devices.
+4. Install on the Android devices.

+5. Set up the Backend.

 6. Run.